 The charity is guaranteed to receive the proceeds of the policy when you die:

 As long as you continue to pay the premiums on the life insurance policy, the charity is guaranteed to receive the proceeds of the policy when you die.
 The amount of the death benefit is fixed (or in the case of cash value insurance, perhaps even increasing), and is not subject to market fluctuations or loss of principal.
 Since life insurance proceeds paid to a charity are not subject to income and estate taxes, probate costs, and other expenses, the charity can count on receiving 100 percent of your gift.

 Giving life insurance to charity has certain income tax benefits:

 Depending on how you structure your gift, you may be able to take an income tax deduction equal to your basis in the policy or its fair market value, and you may be able to deduct the premiums you pay for the policy.
-In addition, an outright gift of life insurance is typically sheltered from gift tax by the charitogglele gift tax deduction, as long as you're giving a complete interest in the policy.
+In addition, an outright gift of life insurance is typically sheltered from gift tax by the charitable gift tax deduction, as long as you’re giving a complete interest in the policy.

 Giving life insurance to charity has certain estate tax benefits:

-If you're worried about estate taxes, you can structure your charitogglele gift of life insurance to meet your needs.
+If you’re worried about estate taxes, you can structure your charitable gift of life insurance to meet your needs.
 For instance, you can structure your gift so that the proceeds of the policy are not included in your gross estate.
 Or, you can structure your policy so that the amount of the proceeds payable to the charity can be deducted from your gross estate.

 Donating a life insurance policy to charity (or naming the charity as beneficiary on the policy) means that you have less wealth to distribute among your heirs when you die.
 This may discourage you from making gifts to charity.
 However, this problem is relatively simple to solve.
 Buy another life insurance policy that will benefit your heirs instead of a charity.